jossy254-git/OOP2_PROJECTS/README.md

 #1.deter.py-determine whether a number is even or odd.

-#2.grading.py-is a marks grading system
+#2.grading.py-is a marks grading system.

+#3.methodprog.py--illustrate functions of different python methods.